Documentation

 Consensus

-Each subnet has a task that is undertaken.
-In order to evaluate how the task is being performed an incentive mechanism is used by validators to evaluate work performed by the miners.
+Each subnet undertakes a specific task.
+In order to evaluate how the task is being performed, an incentive mechanism is used by validators to evaluate work performed by the miners.
 The validators score each miner, and set weights on-chain each epoch.
 These weights are aggregated by Yuma Consensus to form an overall incentive landscape upon which trust values are calculated to determine emissions.

 Subnet Registration